9 people seeking open seat on Mandan School Board

 Davis, Savannah Schmidt and Siirtola ran unsuccessfully for the board in the 2022 election.
 Rector previously served on the board but did not seek reelection last year.

 The board was scheduled to interview the nine applicants Monday evening.
-The chosen board member will be appointed at the next regularly scheduled board meeting, at 4:30 p.m. on Monday, June 26.
+The chosen board member will be appointed at the next regularly scheduled board meeting, at 4:30 p.m.
+Monday.

 The Mandan School Board has nine members who serve three-year terms.
 Members Marnie Piehl, Kama Hoovestol and Darren Haugen were reelected last week; the three incumbents faced no challengers.
 There was not enough time between Schuchard’s resignation and the election to get her position on the ballot.